Back

 Auto-generate standard action steps required when performing a feature.

-Assign actions (automatically generate a standard action)
+Assign actions (automatically generate standard actions)

-• For each feature, it is possible to assign actions based on CRUDI criteria for those with CRUDI designations.
+• For each feature, it is possible to automatically assign actions based on CRUDI criteria for those with CRUDI designations.
 You can do it all together or individually.

 • If multiple CRUDIs are assigned to one feature, they will be divided into each feature, so organize them appropriately according to each CRUDI.